 Sound Quality

 But what exactly makes for good sound quality?
 The piano's speakers?
 Well, not only.
 It's all about clarity, depth, and balance.
-You want each note to ring out clearly and distinctly, with no muddiness or distortion.
+You want each note to ring out clearly and distinctly, without muddiness or distortion.
 And you want the overall sound to have depth and richness, filling the room with warmth and resonance.

 Key Action and Touch Sensitivity